CG 24 04CGL

 Common mistakes

-- ·Treating the waiver as automatic when the endorsement requires explicit scheduling.
+• ·Treating the waiver as automatic when an older edition requires explicit scheduling.